 7. Hackles up ⭐

 Another well-known sign is when a dog raises their hackles.
 This is a reliable sign that indicates aggression, fear, stress, and general reactiveness.

 Hackles are often seen raised when in the presence of an unfamiliar dog or person, particularly if your husky gets spooked by the unfamiliar presence.
 Hackles can raise up instantly.

-Whale eyes is something that isn’t as well-known.
+Whale eyes are something that isn’t as well-known.
 Whale eyes refer to showing the white portion of the eyes.
-Usually, you won’t be able to see the white portion of a dog’s eyes, but if you suddenly notice that you can, it suggests worry, fearfulness and that the dog is scared.
+Usually, you won’t be able to see the white portion of a dog’s eyes, but if you suddenly notice that you can, it suggests worry, fearfulness, and that the dog is scared.

 Although whale eyes can also be shown when under generic stress.
 Stress can be caused by things that aren’t necessarily negative, such as learning a new trick that the dog doesn’t yet understand, or when being brushed for the first time.
 If you suddenly notice you can see the white portion of your husky’s eyes, take a second to think about what has recently happened or still happening.

 Panting is of course usually seen after exercising, playing, or when too hot.
 But it can also be an indication of stress or anxiety too.

 Panting that suddenly occurs out of nowhere is a good indication of stress.
 Sudden panting can happen when in the presence of another dog or other people.
 Assuming you aren’t out exercising, this panting will often be a sign that your husky is not comfortable with the situation.